Teaching Assistantship

 • Independently teach two sections of ENGL 1102

-• Utilize D2L to record student grades
+• Utilize D2L to provide clear course materials and timely student assessment

 • Hold weekly office hours for students